 Do you know a kid like that?

-Depending on the child's personality and reading skills, you can pick out a few books to nourish the budding interest in nature.
+Depending on the child's personality and reading skills, you can pick out a few nature guides to nourish the budding interest in nature.

-Who knows?
-It might become a permanent addition to their personal library, just as the Euell Gibbons books on my shelf are treasured classics.
+Some of these editions might become permanent additions to their personal library, just as the Euell Gibbons books on my shelf are treasured classics.